Does this test have other names?

 Why do I need this test?

-You also might have this test if your doctor suspects you have C-cell hyperplasia, a benign thyroid disease that also runs in families.
+You also might have this test if your provider thinks you have C-cell hyperplasia.

 What other tests might I have along with this test?